Monterey Institute of International Studies at Soka University of America: Affiliation with Middlebury (2005-2015)

 On September 11, 2007, Middlebury College announced the establishment of the Middlebury-Monterey Language Academy (MMLA), which catered to those described as "pre-college students."
 Michael Geisler, the vice president for Middlebury Language Schools, Schools Abroad and Graduate Programs at the time said that the MMLA would meet the demand of parents who had been asking him for an option to teach their children languages.

 In June 2010, Middlebury College formalized its acquisition of the institute, which was formally designated A Graduate School of Middlebury College.
 The Monterey board of trustees was renamed the board of governors, and subsequently the board of overseers, with ultimate responsibility for the institute residing with the Middlebury Board of Trustees.

 On January 7, 2015, Middlebury announced that the institute would become known as the Middlebury Institute of International Studies at Monterey.
 The name change was part of a general rebranding of Middlebury-affiliated institutions.

+End of Residential Graduate Programs

+On Aug.
+28, 2025, Middlebury President Ian B. Baucomb published a letter stating that due to declining enrollment and income at MIIS, many MIIS graduate education programs would be terminated in 2027, with some online programs continuing.
+The timing allowed for current students to complete their degrees by June 2027 "with a full array of on-campus resources, including career services."
+In detail: